 An example is the “nod” technique.
 If a customer orders fries, the order taker should look them in the eye and say, “A large fry?” while nodding.
 Most likely, customers will reply in the affirmative, even if they were originally planning on ordering a small fry.

-If you have other useful upselling tips that have helped your food truck business, share them below in the comment section.
+If you have other useful food truck upselling tips that have helped your food truck business, share them.
 We’d love to hear them.
+You can share your tips privately via email or publicly through Facebook or Twitter.